Discussion on Women with Complete Androgen Insensitivity Syndrome, Breast Development, and Progesterone

 Women with complete androgen insensitivity syndrome (CAIS) have breast development that’s described as “excellent”, “normal”, “full”, “complete”, “well-developed”, “generous”, “typically above-average”, and “voluptuous” (Morris, 1953; Roy Hertz et al., 1966; Valentine, 1969; Adams et al., 1970; Polani, 1970; Weisberg, Malkasian, & Pratt, 1970; Dewhurst, 1971; Glenn, 1976; Patterson, McPhaul, & Hughes, 1994; Quigley et al., 1995; McPhaul, 2002; Galani et al., 2008; Oakes et al., 2008; Tiefenbacher & Daxenbichler, 2008; Barbieri, 2017).
 John McLean Morris, the gynecologist who reviewed and summarized all of the existing scientific literature on CAIS women in 1953 (including 82 cases) and gave their condition the (now-obsolete) name “testicular feminization”, described their breasts as “unusually large” and “jumbo-sized” (Morris, 1953; Quigley et al., 1995).
 He additionally said in his famous 1953 review that they had “normal female breasts, often with a tendency to be overdeveloped” (Morris, 1953).
 In actuality however, some CAIS women have large breasts while some have small breasts (Wisniewski et al., 2000), and we have no clear data that their breasts are actually larger on average.
 The variation in breast growth in CAIS women parallels the same large variation in breast size between individuals that’s seen in women in general.
 Here is a collection of photos of CAIS women and their breast development from published case reports throughout the literature.

-Breast development in transfeminine people tends to be suboptimal (Wierckx, Gooren, & T’Sjoen, 2014; de Blok et al., 2018; Reisman, Goldstein, & Safer, 2019), while as can be seen from the photos just linked, breast development is excellent in CAIS women.
-Only the most lucky transfeminine individuals with the best circumstances and outcomes have breast development that’s on par with that of the average CAIS woman.
+Breast development in transfeminine people tends to be suboptimal (Wierckx, Gooren, & T’Sjoen, 2014; de Blok et al., 2018; Reisman, Goldstein, & Safer, 2019; de Blok et al., 2021), while as can be seen from the photos just linked, breast development is excellent in CAIS women.
+Probably only the most lucky transfeminine individuals with the best circumstances and outcomes have breast development that’s on par with that of the average CAIS woman.

 CAIS women have never been described as having “cone-shaped”, “pointy”, or otherwise abnormal breasts.
 The only exception is that they’re sometimes said to have “juvenile”—or relatively “small” and “pale”—areolas/nipples (Photo).
 This is probably because their estradiol levels are only about 35 pg/mL on average (Table), which is relevant as estrogens dose-dependently induce areolar/nipple enlargement/pigmentation (Davis et al., 1945; Kennedy & Nathanson, 1953).
 Hence, higher estrogen levels may be necessary for full adult-like areolar/nipple maturation.